HDFGroup/vol-log-based/README.md

     ```
     The VOL plugin library is now installed under the folder `${HOME}/Log_IO_VOL.`

-### Compile user programs that use this VOL plugin
+### Compile user programs to use this VOL plugin
-Below describes  two ways to use the log-based VOL plugin.
+There are two ways to use the log-based VOL plugin.
+One is by modifying the
+application source codes to add a few function calls.
+The other is by setting
+HDF5 environment variables.

-* Modify the source codes, particularly if you would like to use the new APIs,
+* Modify the user's application source codes, particularly if you would like to
-  such as `H5Dwrite_n()`, created by this VOL.
+  use the new APIs, such as `H5Dwrite_n()`, created by this VOL.
   * Include header file.
-    + Add the following line to include the log-based VOL header file in your C/C++ source codes.
+    + Add the following line to include the log-based VOL header file in your
+      C/C++ source codes.
       ```
       #include <H5VL_log.h>
       ```